vishalanandl177/DRF-API-Logger/docs/observability_integrations.rst

 ===============================

 DRF API Logger can feed metrics, traces, and error context through signal listeners.
-The package does not start exporters, expose a metrics endpoint, or send data to external systems by itself.
+By default, the package does not start exporters, expose a metrics endpoint, or send data to external systems by itself.
 Applications own their Prometheus, OpenTelemetry, Sentry, Loki, Elasticsearch, or hosted monitoring setup.

+For teams that want package-owned logger health and pipeline metrics, DRF API Logger also includes an optional first-party Prometheus recorder and internal metrics endpoint.
+See :doc:`metrics` for that opt-in path.

 Prerequisites
 -------------